RocqJones/C/README.md

 # C 🔥

-## Learning C basic concepts and hands on problem solving with algorithm in C  😎
+## Learning C basic concepts and hands on problem solving with data structures and algorithms in C  😎

 Then, presuming you are using GCC, type gcc -o hello hello.c.
 This tells gcc to compile your hello.c program into a form the machine can execute.
 The '-o hello' tells it to call the compiled program 'hello'.